Milton Hershey School Students Gain Experience in Entrepreneurship during “SHARK TANK”-Style Presentations

 The project was part of their entrepreneurship elective through the school’s Career and Technical Education (CTE) Business/Financial Management & Accounting career pathway.
-Students in teams of two researched and prepared business ideas for a sleep pillow, portable shower, subscription service for school supplies, and a lava rock restaurant.
+Students in teams of two researched and prepared business ideas for a sleep pillow, portable shower, online subscription service for school supplies, and a lava rock restaurant.

 “The goal is to have students learn all of the components that go into starting their own business,” said Jennifer Drey, MHS Business Education Teacher.
 “We always run into students who say that they want to be entrepreneurs, but we want to make sure they actually understand the work and logistics that go into it.”

 Through the school’s CTE advisory committee, Drey selected a panel of judges who have an interest in entrepreneurship.
 The judges include MHS alumni, staff, retirees, and representatives from Hershey Entertainment & Resorts and Penn State Health.

 Lauren Turnball, Managing Director of Market Development for Hershey Entertainment & Resorts, was one of the judges.
 She is always eager to engage with Milton Hershey School students in meaningful ways.

 “I truly appreciate the opportunity to share my experiences with the students—I love what I do and it is a great privilege to be able to help future generations build an understanding and a passion for the work I love,” said Turnball.
 “I’ve gotten to connect with some of the students as part of the [school’s] pathway, and this was an excellent way to see some of the skills they’ve learned come to life in a creative way.”